Welcome to

 Connecting the future with the past, today

-On June 22 the Imphal Peace Museum opened 20 kilometers southwest of Imphal, the capital of the Manipur State in Northeast India.
+On June 22, the Imphal Peace Museum opened 20 kilometers southwest of Imphal, the capital of the Manipur State in Northeast India.
 Operated by the private Manipur Tourism Forum, it stands as a symbol of peace and reconciliation

-The facility, a joint project of the Nippon Foundation and the Sasakawa Peace Foundation, is located at the foot of Maibam Lokpa Ching (Red Hill).
+The facility, a joint project of the Nippon Foundation and the Sasakawa Peace Foundation, is located at the foot of Maibam Lotpa Ching (Red Hill).
 The area was the epicenter of some of the fiercest battle during World War II.

 "Peace pays what war wins."